vassilevsky/environment-specific-config-files-considered-harmful/README.md

 ## Why Configuration Tho?

+A more general thought to consider: why create configs at all?

 In software developent, everything should exist for a reason.

-Yet, it often seems to me that ever since an application starts to have a config file, everybody starts filling it with values for absolutely no reason.
+Yet, it often seems to me that ever since an application starts to have a config file, everybody starts filling it with values for absolutely no reason whatsoever.
 The logic seems to be "Hey, it's a primitive value, so it goes into config!".

 This logic is wrong.